simbricks/simbricks/doc/learn/simulator-integration/packaging/index.rst

 and that a virtual prototype can install them into the image it boots — either as a layer on a layered image (see :ref:`sec-disk-images-building`) or baked into a base image built with :image-builder:`\ `, whose ``examples/corundum/install-mqnic.sh`` and ``examples/gem5/install-m5.sh`` show the shape of such a script.
-The pre-built ``base`` image already contains the mqnic driver and the m5 tool.
+The ``*-custom-kernel`` images SimBricks publishes already contain the mqnic driver and the m5 tool (see :ref:`sec-disk-images-distro`).

 Making a simulator available on Runners
 ---------------------------------------